Abbas-works/Forward-kinematics-using-robot-analyzer/README.md

-#EXP : 2 Forward kinematics using robo analyzer
+### EXP : 2 Forward Kinematics Using Robo Analyzer

 ## AIM:
 To analyze the forward kinematics using DH paramerters for a 4 and 6 dof robot using roboanalyzer and polt the graph for link cordinates and joint angles